irozgar/gulp-rev-versions-bundle/README.md

 This bundle helps you using your assets versioned with gulp-rev in a symfony project by making the twig function `asset` return the files mapped in your gulp-rev manifest.

+**DEPRECATED** This bundle is deprecated and will be abandoned when symfony 2.8 support finishes on November 2019.
+Since version 3.3, symfony includes the option _json_manifest_path_ that does the same as this bundle, I recommend using that instead of this bundle.
+For previous versions the recommendation is to update symfony to a stable version and start using the option _json_manifest_path_.

 Installation
 ------------